Servomotor

-A servomotor (or servo motor or simply servo) is a rotary or linear actuator that allows for precise control of angular or linear position, velocity, and acceleration in a mechanical system.
-It constitutes part of a servomechanism, and consists of a suitable motor coupled to a sensor for position feedback and a controller (often a dedicated module designed specifically for servomotors).
+A servomotor (or servo motor or simply servo) is a rotary or linear actuator that allows precise control of angular or linear position, velocity, and acceleration in a mechanical system.
+It constitutes part of a servomechanism, and consists of a motor coupled to a sensor (for position feedback) and a controller (often a dedicated module designed for servomotors).

-Servomotors are not a specific class of motor, although the term servomotor is often used to refer to a motor suitable for use in a closed-loop control system.
-Servomotors are used in applications such as robotics, CNC machinery, and automated manufacturing.
+Servomotors are not a specific class of motor, although the term servomotor is often used to describe a motor suitable for use in a closed-loop control system.
+Servomotors are used in robotics, CNC machinery, and automated manufacturing.

+Various mounting patterns exist.
+NEMA ICS 16 defines several flange mounting patterns and corresponding bolt circles that are defined in millimeters or inches.

 Mechanism

-A servomotor is a closed-loop servomechanism that uses position feedback (either linear or rotational position) to control its motion and final position.
+A servomotor is a closed-loop servomechanism that uses position feedback (either linear or angular position) to control its motion and final position.
 The input to its control is a signal (either analog or digital) representing the desired position of the output shaft.

-The motor is paired with some type of position encoder to provide position feedback (and potentially also speed feedback in more sophisticated designs).
+The motor is paired with a position encoder to provide position feedback (and potentially also speed feedback).
 The controller compares the measured position with the desired position to generate an error signal, which when fed back causes the motor to rotate in the direction needed to bring the shaft to the desired position.
-The error signal reduces to zero as the desired position is approached, stopping the motor.
+The error signal falls to zero as the desired position is approached, stopping the motor.

-Simple servomotors use position-only sensing via a potentiometer and bang-bang control of their motor; the motor only rotates at full speed or is stopped.
-This type of servomotor is not widely used in industrial motion control, but it forms the basis of the simple and cheap servos used for radio-controlled models.
+A simple servomotor uses position-only sensing via a potentiometer and bang-bang control of the motor, which only rotates at full speed or is stopped.
+This type of servomotor is not widely used in industrial motion control, but it forms the basis of the cheap servos in radio-controlled models.

 More sophisticated servomotors make use of an absolute encoder (a type of rotary encoder) to calculate the shaft's position and infer the speed of the output shaft.
 A variable-speed drive is used to control the motor speed.
 Both of these enhancements, usually in combination with a PID control algorithm, allow the servomotor to be brought to its commanded position more quickly and more precisely, with less overshooting.